 On December 3, 2019, the Company completed a consolidation of the issued and outstanding common shares of the Company on the basis of one (1) post-consolidation share for every eight (8) pre-consolidation shares.
-The exercise price and number of common shares of the Company issuable upon the exercise of the outstanding warrants, stock option and restricted share unit plans of the Company were proportionately adjusted to reflect the consolidation.
+The exercise price and number of common shares of the Company issuable upon the exercise of the outstanding warrants of the Company were proportionately adjusted to reflect the consolidation.
 All references to the number of shares and per share amounts have been retroactively restated to reflect the share consolidation.